Welcome to the Scholarship Office and International Relations & PartnErship pages.

 Our team consists of three units:

 We are committed to supporting well-being of UT students and staff, also when they are posted abroad.
-The Calamity Service-Abroad is the first port of call in case of a calamity outside of the Netherlands involving UT student(s) posted on a assignment, study abroad experience, or project.
-The service actively monitors world wide events, performs well-being checks and follows the Dutch Ministry of Foreign Affairs' advisory notices, WHO, RIVM, ECDC, CDC news alerts and several private alert portals.
+The Calamity Service-Abroad is the first port of call in case of a calamity outside of the Netherlands involving UT student(s) posted on an assignment, study abroad experience, or project.
+The service actively monitors worldwide events, performs well-being checks and follows the Dutch Ministry of Foreign Affairs' advisory notices, WHO, RIVM, ECDC, CDC, GDACS, ERCC and NHC news alerts and private alert portals.
 The service provides students with pre-departure information as well as, one-on-one sessions with health and safety advice prior, during and after their study abroad experience.
 The service liaises between faculties and students, and is a partner of the central crisis team.
-The Calamity Service - Abroad has a phone number (24/7) and e-mail service manned by a team of four volunteers.

 UT greatly values the active involvement of international students in the university community.
 To support these activities, SOIR is a partner of the student world associations, Unite, as well as the Student Union.
 We provide subsidies to these parties in order to support a vivid international and inclusive environment at the UT campus.